FAQ

 • There are three ways to control the Smart Pump:

 3. The pump can be controlled through command line commands.
 This is how the Smart Pump can be controlled by your liquid handling software.
-For instance, in Method Manager 4, you add a step to run an executable and pass the appropriate parameters to the pump to indicate direction, speed, and volume.

 • The Smart Pump moves liquid, plain and simple.
 A single Smart Pump can move liquid to a reagent reservoir or remove it from a waste reservoir.
-Please see our kits that can be paired with the Smart Pump for these functions.

 Two Smart Pumps can be used together for tip washing applications where one pump is bringing fresh wash solution to a tip washing station and the other pump is removing used wash solution.
 Because you have control over pump speed you can be sure that the tip wash station will not overflow.